Skip to contents

 Probabilistic Transitions: Define transitions between State Classes and assigns a probability to each.

-# Load an empty Probabilistic Transitions Datasheet to a new R data frame
+# Load an empty Probabilistic Transitions datasheet to a new R data frame

-pTransitions <- datasheet(myScenario, "stsim_Transition", optional = T,
+pTransitions <- datasheet(myScenario,

-empty = T)
+empty = T,

 # Add all Probabilistic Transitions to the R data frame